All Products

 git remote set-url origin <new git clone address from Codeup>

-• If you push or pull code on a third-party platform, update the remote repository URL on the platform.
+• If a third-party platform pushes or pulls code from the repository, update the remote URL on that platform.

-• If the third-party platform uses HTTPS to access the code repository, you need to configure user authentication on the platform.
+• If the third-party platform uses HTTPS to access the code repository, configure user authentication on the platform.